Professional Towel Bar Installation Services

 Pro Tips for Long-Lasting Results

-• Apply a bead of clear silicone where screws penetrate tile to block moisture
+• Apply silicone where screws penetrate tile to block moisture.

-• Re-torque set screws after 24 hours; metal can relax as sealants cure
+• Re-torque set screws after 24 hours to ensure stability.

 Next Steps